dkazmer/Slydr/README.md

 new Slydr(container, settings)
 ```

 A smart, lightweight and flexible slider, that's fully featured, responsive and mobile-ready.
-Standalone or jQuery.
-It can be easily customized and styled using regular CSS.
+(Formerly sGlide)

 ### Install